piyushbaibhav/stocks-site-using-python/README.md

 # Acknowledgments

- This app is built using the Dash framework and various Python libraries for data visualization and analysis.
+ This app uses the Dash framework and various Python libraries for data visualization and analysis.

 # Demo

-For demo, you can go to the demo folder.
+If you'd like to see a demo, you can go to the demo folder.
 There I've uploaded some snapshots of the output and one video also.

 # License